KRMisha/Makefile/README.md

 - Windows:
     1. Install Mingw-w64 via [SourceForge](https://sourceforge.net/projects/mingw-w64/).
     2. Add the path to Mingw-64's `bin` folder to the Windows `PATH` environment variable.
-        > For Windows & Mingw-w64, everytime the `make` command is used in this README, you will need to use `mingw32-make` instead.
+        > For Windows & Mingw-w64, you will need to use `mingw32-make` instead of `make` each time the `make` command is used in this README.
     3. Install Git Bash by installing [Git for Windows](https://git-scm.com/downloads).
-        > For Windows, you will need to use **Git Bash** over PowerShell or cmd.exe every time the `make` command is used in this README.
+        > For Windows, you will need to use **Git Bash** over PowerShell or cmd.exe each time the `make` command is used in this README.

 ### Clang-format *(optional - for formatting)*